masksshow/Thinkpad-E14-15-AMD-Gen-2-FIX/README.md

 #### If this dosent run well and create a grub config do the steps given below (tried in Ubuntu 20.04.2):

-1) After downloading the script, you need to run 'sed -i -e 's/\r$//' ./thinkpad-e15-gen2-firmware-fix.sh' to strip out ^M in the file
+1) After downloading the script, you need to run `sed -i -e 's/\r$//' ./thinkpad-e15-gen2-firmware-fix.sh` to strip out ^M in the file

 2) You need to run the following commands to install acpidump